 Converged Infrastructure (CI) is a convergence of compute, storage, and networking infrastructure in the data center.

-DevOps is a philosophy and framework that encourages efficent development and faster release of new or revised software features or products to customers.
+DevOps is an evolving philosophy and framework that encourages faster, better application development and faster release of new or revised software features or products to customers.

 A digital twin is a virtual model of a real world object or process that can be used to simulate real-world conditions in real time.

 Infrastructure as Code (IaC) is an approach to managing data center server, storage, and networking infrastructure.
+IaC is meant to significantly simplify large-scale configuration and management.
+With traditional data center infrastructure management, every configuration change required manual action by operators and system administrators.
 With IaC, infrastructure configuration information is housed in standardized files, which can be read by software that maintains the state of the infrastructure.
 IaC can improve productivity and reliability because it eliminates manual configuration steps.

 A subset of artificial intelligence (AI), machine learning (ML) is the area of computational science that focuses on analyzing and interpreting patterns and structures in data to enable learning, reasoning, and decision making outside of human interaction.

+Multicloud is the use of multiple cloud computing and storage services in a single distributed architecture.
 Multicloud also refers to the distribution of cloud assets, software, and applications across several cloud environments, using multiple cloud computing platforms to support a single application or ecosystem of applications that work together in a common architecture.
+Multicloud can include multiple public cloud providers, on-premises environments (NetApp® HCI), private cloud infrastructure with a public cloud provider (hybrid cloud), or a combination of both approaches.

 You can use the non-volatile memory express (NVMe) protocol to provide storage in a SAN environment.
 The NVMe protocol is optimized for performance with solid state storage.